Abbas Akhavan

 Nearby, ten images of stone lions (also called fu dogs) resolve into two distinct figures, each photographed from the perimeter of a 180° semi-circle.
 There is a point within the overlapping arcs where both lions confront you head-on, their disfigured maws agape.
 It’s this stone snarl that not only reveals the remnants of canine incisors, but allows a view down the throat into the rough interior of the stone within.
 Disfiguration exposes the stone as it once was, before patient hands sculpted an animal seated in protective watch.
 We can guess at the intentions of the vandal as much as we can speculate as to what the lions are guarding—in both instances we draw from animal mythos to grasp human cultural signifiers, the spiritual deployment of lions, and the hateful displacement of pandemic-era fear.
 First through vandalism, and again through artistic dislocation, the craft of metaphor is waylaid by the reality of rock, which Akhavan rearranges in introspective alignment like a megalithic circle.

 In Bright Lights (2024), Rochelle Goldberg suspends ten vanity mirrors above the gallery’s floor, their lights refracting theatrical shadows around the room.
 Adrift on their individual axes, the installation almost has the feeling of an oversized orrery.
-But lacking a sun or central orbit, each glaring bulb becomes its own burning star, and the viewer, in turn, gravitates around them.
+But lacking a sun or central orbit, each glaring bulb becomes its own burning star, and the viewer, in turn, gravitates toward them.
 These too have been defaced, and instead of reflecting an actor’s gaze, the mirrors spotlight their surroundings.
-The multiplication of objects rather than images is uncanny: where there would be an illusionistic reflection of the gallery walls, there is only the actuality of architecture, portals to nowhere.
+The multiplication of objects rather than images is uncanny; where there would be an illusionistic reflection of the gallery walls, there is only the actuality of architecture: portals to nowhere.
 Instead of finding a familiar face, one encounters closed canisters beneath each mirror.
 As aluminum casts, their propagation only furthers this logic of disembodiment: the absent body becoming more present the less it appears.
 What remains is a hall of mirrors where the viewer is confronted by an undoubled self.

 Goldberg’s Composite Icons I and II (2024) offer some solace in the form of portraits rendered in dull silver, like molten mirrors pressed into illustrative relief.
 And yet, these fair effigies quickly give way to snakeskin coils, writhing beneath the partial configuration of the face.
 Is this what happens when Medusa gazes upon herself, whereby all humanness sublimates to an iconographic surface, while the body returns to inert material?
 Nearby, Akhavan’s If the first metaphor was animal (2024) gives a name to this operation.
 How can we know ourselves without an other to be known in relation to?
 What have we done to each other that we have not done to animals a hundred times over?
 With a bandage wrapped around a rhinoceros snout, the sculpture first portrays the absence of the creature’s distinctive horn, and then the absence of the rhino itself, leaving only the plaster dressing behind.
 But this absence is charged, immediately reminding us not only of the poached ivory, but of all the precious resources extracted to serve purposes of adornment and conspicuous consumption.
 Something throbs between the missing horn and the frozen stick.
 What differentiates tame animals from trophy beasts other than human desire?
 Goldberg’s Composite Icons remind us that this relationship is not only inter-species but intrinsic—that animal symbolism is fundamental to our knowledge of ourselves.
 We are already the other.